 Book December four to six months out.
 October–November is the value window.
 Skip summer unless heat-tolerant.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct two months out; the eleven-room format clears fast for April and October peak.
 Skip if hotel-warmth matters; the altitude drops temperatures sharply after sunset.